MaksimovArtem/row_counter/README.md

 where file_FileNameX_count_server is the gen_server that counts rows in a single .erl file

-.erl files are taken from UNIX catalog path that sent as input
+.erl files are taken from UNIX catalog path that sent as input.
+All .erl files from subdirectories also will be checked

+Code was checked on the next folder structure:

+     InputFolder ---- SubDir1 ---- ErlFile1
+                  |            |-- ErlFile2
+                  |            ...
+                  |
+                  |-- SubDir2 ---- ErlFile1
+                  |            |-- ErlFile2
+                  |            ...
+                  ...

 Build
 -----